Raiyaan2005/lockin-app/README.md

 The readme should include information such as:
 - a summary of what your application is all about
 - a list of the user stories, along with who is responsible for each one
 - information about the API(s) that your project uses
-- screenshots or animations demonstrating current functionality

 By keeping this README up-to-date, your team will find it easier to prepare for the final presentation